 Board Executive Officer

-Tara van Brederode, Assistant Director for Attorney Discipline
+Tara van Brederode, Director of Attorney Discipline

 Office of Professional Regulation